 The UK went into this crisis with pandemic preparations that had been widely praised and were copied/adapted and used successfully by countries around the world.
 In the UK these plans were ignored.
 Responses were made on the fly and key services were removed from the control of public health oversight in the NHS and (particularly) local authorities and put into the hands of new bodies or private companies who had to build capacity from scratch.
 The result is that the UK’s testing capacity is uncertain (still not meeting targets set at the start of the outbreak), slow and unstable and, six months into the outbreak, track and trace systems are failing to reach up to one quarter of those testing positive and are (potentially) fatally slow.

 Announced as a “poster boy” of this government’s radical new approach to public services – much was made of the NHSX tracing app (“the X stands for user experience” – Matt Hancock said, meaninglessly) commissioned by an in-house team but built (at significant cost) by VMware – Go Pivotal, who are owned by American tech giant Dell.
 It would be, we were assured, able to replace long established but resource intensive contract tracing procedures – despite no convincing evidence from anywhere in the world that it was likely to be as effective as promised.
 As well as placing an unusual burden of expectation on the app – other countries have used apps as an alongside, not as a replacement for, traditional processes – the UK chose a radically different technical approach to other nations.
 The app was first promised for May, then June, then autumn and then scrapped.

 Why have all these projects failed?

-The central problem with the Cummings approach is that it fails to understand how disruptive capitalism “solves” problems (actually it more usually create problems for which has produced solutions to, but that’s another article) and how it works within society as a whole.
+The central problem with the Cummings approach is that it fails to understand how disruptive capitalism “solves” problems (actually it more usually create problems for which it has produced solutions, but that’s another article) and how it works within society as a whole.

 The Cummings approach starts with a simple faith that markets are efficient.